Richard Francis Burton: Early life

-According to Ed Rice, speaking on Burton's university days, "He stirred the bile of the dons by speaking real—that is, Roman—Latin instead of the artificial type peculiar to England, and he spoke Greek Romaically, with the accent of Athens, as he had learned it from a Greek merchant at Marseilles, as well as the classical forms.
-Such a linguistic feat was a tribute to Burton's remarkable ear and memory, for he was only a teenager when he was in Italy and southern France."
+Throughout the foregoing period, Burton had ample opportunity to learn languages, modern and ancient, for which he had demonstrated aptitude; prior to departing for university, he had become acquainted with written ancient Greek and Latin, and had become fluent in French, Italian, and modern Greek, quickly learning these as well as Neapolitan and several dialects.
+According to biographer Ed Rice, during Burton's days at university, he wouldsti[r] the bile of the dons by speaking real—that is, Roman—Latin instead of the artificial type peculiar to England, and [by speaking] Greek Romaically, with the accent of Athens, as he had learned it from a Greek merchant at Marseille, as well as [knowing] the classical forms.
+Such a linguistic feat was a tribute to Burton's remarkable ear and memory, for he was only a teenager when... in Italy and southern France."